ustbhuangyi/better-scroll/doc/en/property.md

 # Property

-When you want to extend on better-scroll, there are several properties you may need to understand.
+When you want to extend based on better-scroll, there are several properties you may need to understand.

 ## x
   - Type: Number.